clm-a/heroku-scheduler/README.md

 Works on bambo-ree-1.8.7 and bamboo-mri-1.9.2

-All you need is to put some classes' skeleton into jobs folder (see _jobs/sample.rb_), to schedule your tasks in _resque\_schedule.yml_, to deploy and define these ENV vars (using _[heroku config ...](http://docs.heroku.com/config-vars)_) :
+All you need is to schedule your tasks in _resque\_schedule.yml_, to deploy and define these ENV vars (using _[heroku config ...](http://docs.heroku.com/config-vars)_) :

 * RESQUEWEB_LOGIN (to connect to the resque-web utility)